Cham Albanian collaboration with the Axis: Greco-Italian War and Italian occupation of October–November 1940

 When the Greek-Italian War broke out in October 1940, the Italian forces had the support of 3,500 Albanians, among them members of the Cham community in Greece.
-Their performance however was distinctly lackluster, as most Albanians, poorly motivated, either deserted or defected.
+Their performance however was distinctly lackluster; most Albanians, poorly motivated, either deserted or defected.
 During October 28 – November 1940 while the Italian army made a short advance and briefly took control of part of Thesprotia.
 Albanian Muslim irregulars began a spree of looting and violence against Greek villagers, and burned the provincial capital of Igoumenitsa to the ground, causing Greek villagers to flee into the mountains.
 Paramythia and Filiates were also burnt to the ground and representatives of the local communities were murdered by the Cham bands.
 A local "civil war" broke out in Thesprotia almost immediately with the arrival of the Italian army and its Albanian auxiliaries into the region.
 However, it was not at first "sectarianised" yet.
 Some 300 to 400 local Muslim villagers, especially from Gropa, aided the Italian army, and attacked the retreating Greek army and inflicted considerable casualties.
 A significant number of Albanian Muslim peasants provided armed support to the Italian invasion, however many Albanian Muslims abstained from such activities and proclaimed their disgust at their co-religionists' behavior.
 In the case of the village of Agios Vlasis the Albanian Muslim inhabitants sheltered "their Christian compatriots" from violence.
-In the town of Filiates the sacking and destruction committed by Albanian irregulars together with the Italian soldiers and was of such extent that even the local Italian military commander was compelled to promulgate an order for the curtailment of these outrages and the general anarchy.
+In the town of Filiates the sacking and destruction committed by Albanian irregulars and Italian soldiers was of such extent that the local Italian military commander was compelled to promulgate an order to curtail the general anarchy.

-The Greek army managed to repel the attack and advance, the Chams support to Italy was paid back by the Greeks who they interned the majority of the male population of the Chams for security reasons.
-Greek army and, with it, the internally displaced Christian population returned, a new round of violence in the deepening cycle of revenge erupted, as after a large number of Muslim peasants were court-martialed, and massacre occurred at a prison in Igoumenitsa wherein Christian men broke in and murdered those who had been arrested for the deaths their relatives.
-The deportation of Muslim men aged 18 to 50 deprived the Muslim population of much of its work force as well as many who could have defended them from the nascent local criminal elements and vengeful Christian bands.
-Tsoutsoumpis notes that just like many Muslims had earlier refused to help the Italian and Albanian occupiers, the majority of the Christian population was disgusted by the violence, and Greek villagers often protected Muslim neighbors from outside predation, and many Muslims were hidden by their Greek blood-brothers.
+The Greek army repelled the attack and advanced.
+Chams support to Italy was paid back by the Greeks, who interned the majority of the male population of the Chams for security reasons.
+The Greek army and, with it, the internally displaced Christian population returned, a new round of violence in the deepening cycle of revenge erupted.After a large number of Muslim peasants were court-martialed, a massacre occurred at a prison in Igoumenitsa wherein Christian men broke in and murdered those arrested for the deaths of their relatives.
+The deportation of Muslim men aged 18 to 50 deprived the Muslim population of much of its work force and those who could have defended them from the nascent local criminal elements and vengeful Christian bands.
+Tsoutsoumpis notes that just as Muslims had earlier refused to help the Italian and Albanian occupiers, the majority of the Christian population was disgusted by the violence, and Greek villagers often protected Muslim neighbors from outside predation, and many Muslims were hidden by their Greek blood-brothers.
 With the intervention of Germany, Greece soon capitulated.
 The entire country came under a triple occupation by German, Italian and Bulgarian troops.